ChessUltimate/patch-notes/notes.md

+-Fixed Devil/Angel interaction and the Devil is re-enabled for use.

 -Fixed Giant was crashing unranked(blind pick) games during game start

 -Added the ability to see patch notes and known bugs in game.